 If two or more students have an equal number of points, residents of TCC’s service district, veterans and students who have completed all the corequisite non-nursing courses will receive first consideration.
-Corequisites include one General Education Humanities course, plus MCB2004 General Microbiology and MCB2004L Microbiology Laboratory .
+Corequisites include one General Education Humanities State Core course, plus MCB2004 General Microbiology and MCB2004L Microbiology Laboratory .

 The program accepts students for each Fall and each Spring semester.
 This is a limited-access program with a limited number of seats per class; applicants are accepted based on the admission requirements point system described above.
 There is no waiting list for this program.

 Applicants must submit a TCC admission application (www.tcc.fl.edu/apply) and a separate healthcare program application by the published application deadline.
-Click here to access the healthcare application through their TCC Passport account.
+Applicants may access the healthcare application through their TCC Passport account.

 See Additional Healthcare Degree Requirements for important information.

 Healthcare Professions, Ghazvini Center for Healthcare Education